gis4pl/sections/README.md

 This is repository of source code for QGis Plugin named Sections developed by Marek Zygadło

 ### Description
 Plugin currently works only on point layers.
-Plugin creates section polygons from the point layer, treating the points as section centers.
-The sections are drawn in the selected print sheet format, with set margins, for the selected scale.
+Plugin creates section polygona from the target point layer, treating points as section centers.
+Sections are drawn in the selected plot format, with margins defined by user, and in selected scale.

 Currently Implemented Formats:
 |Page format| - |width (mm)| x |height (mm)|